jtagcat/docker_mods/README.md

 # docker_mods

 ## ~~`ghcr.io/jtagcat/docker_mods:openssl_ubuntu_latest`~~
-Do not use this.
-You don't need an additional (security) dependency.

-Use `debian:stable-slim` with the following command in your Dockerfile:
+Ths image has been deprecated on the basis of reducing depenidencies.
+Please move the contents directly to your Dockerfile:
 ```
 RUN apt-get update && apt-get install -y \
     openssl ca-certificates \